psugrg/saden/README.md

 # Sandbox Docker-based Development Environment
-Sa-d-en is a Sandbox Docker-based development Environment created to test and play with implementation of the [Docker based Development Environment](https://hub.docker.com/repository/docker/psugrg/dden/general).
+SADEN is a SAndbox Docker-based development ENvironment created to test and play with implementation of the [Docker based Development Environment](https://hub.docker.com/repository/docker/psugrg/dden/general).

+It contains example of X11 forwarding using `DOCKER_CREATE_EXTRA` and `DOCKER_START_EXTRA` variables processed by `DDEN`.

 ## Compilation
 Run